Gibbonsia elegans: Description

-Gibbonsia elegans is a brightly colored fish with a slender body.
-The maximum length it reaches is 120 mm.
 Gibbonsia elegans is found in various color morphs; mainly red, brown or green.
+The spotted kelpfish has disruptive coloration that resembles military camouflage patterning–dark, broken, vertical bars against a background of one or two colors.
+This patterning extends into the dorsal and pelvic fins and covers the entire surface of the fish's body.
 Male and females are not distinct in their color morphology i.e. they are not sexually dimorphic.
 Instead, they exhibit sexual differences in body size and the color of their bellies.
 They show dichromatism in their belly color; Females have yellow or tan bellies and males and immature females have white bellies.
 Secondly, females grow to be longer in length than males.